 By mid-July, Lyon’s army had driven Price’s forces into the southwestern corner of Missouri, where they received reinforcements from other southern states.
 Brigadier General Ben McCulloch commanded the newly formed combined Confederate force.
 Rather than stand by and watch McCulloch’s army continue to grow, Lyon determined to go on the offensive.
 On August 9, 1861, he led about 5,400 Union soldiers out of Springfield to assault over 11,000 Confederates encamped near Wilson’s Creek, approximately twelve miles southwest of the city.

 Battle of Wilson’s Creek

-Lyon surprised the Rebels with an attack on the morning of August 10 near Wilson’s Creek.
+Lyon surprised the Confederates with an attack on the morning of August 10 near Wilson’s Creek.
 During a hard day of fighting at the Battle of Wilson’s Creek, Confederates killed Lyon, and the Federals exhausted their ammunition, forcing them to abandon their offensive.
-The Rebels were too spent to pursue.
+The Confederates were too spent to pursue.
 Control of Missouri was still undecided.

 Consolidation of Confederate Forces